yoyostudy/rl_ua/README.md

 ✏️ This repository contains notes and records from the Coursera course Reinforcemeent Learning @University of Alberta

-📖 This course followed the rl textbook by Sutton.
+📖 This course followed the legendary reinforcement learning textbook by Sutton.

 -------------------
 To begin with: